grafana/grafana/docs/sources/developers/plugins/migration-guide.md

 For more information, refer to [@grafana/toolkit](https://www.npmjs.com/package/@grafana/toolkit).

-### Field configuration options
+### Field options

-Grafana 7.0 introduced the concept of [_field configuration options_]({{< relref "../../panels/field-configuration-options.md#field-configuration-options" >}}), a new way of configuring your data before it gets visualized.
+Grafana 7.0 introduced the concept of [_field options_]({{< relref "../../panels/field-options/_index.md#field-options" >}}), a new way of configuring your data before it gets visualized.
 Since this was not available in previous versions, any plugin that enables field-based configuration will not work in previous versions of Grafana.

 For plugins prior to Grafana 7.0, all options are considered _Display options_.
 The tab for field configuration isn't available.